 How Can A Parenting Coordinator Help?

-Parental conflict and communication barriers most likely still exist and can undermined the success of a parenting plan.
+Parental conflict and communication barriers most likely still exist and can undermine the success of parenting orders and agreements.
 Shared parenting will be a new concept to most parents and requires significant readjustment for application in day-to-day life.
 More often than not, conflict surrounding this adjustment appears around everyday agreements like drop-off times, change-over locations or timesharing schedules rather than any big, life-altering issues.

 - Reducing the number of litigated cases.

 - Communicating to parents that children come first.

 - Providing prompt resolution to daily child-rearing issues.

 - Monitoring parental compliance with court orders (if any).

 - Reducing overall conflict experienced by the entire family; protecting the most defenceless victims of high conflict parenting: the children.